BryanZhang938/recipe-complexity-insights/README.md

 ## Hypothesis Testing

-As mentioned earlier, we are interested in whether there is a significant difference in ratings between high- and low-complexity recipes.
+As mentioned earlier, we are interested in whether there is a significant difference in ratings between high and low-complexity recipes.
 To investigate this, we conducted a one-sided permutation test.
 This approach allows us to determine whether recipes with high complexity have significantly lower ratings than recipes with low complexity.
 The significance level is set at 0.05.
 Our hypotheses are as follows:

 - **Null Hypothesis:** There is no difference in average ratings between high-complexity and low-complexity recipes.
 - **Alternate Hypothesis:** Recipes with high complexity have lower average ratings than those with low complexity.